Cat meat

 Cat meat is meat prepared from domestic cats for human consumption.
-Some countries serve cat meat as a regular food, whereas others have only consumed some cat meat in desperation during wartime or poverty.
+Some countries regularly serve cat meat, whereas others have only consumed some cat meat in desperation during wartime, famine or poverty.

+History

+Prehistoric human feces have been found to contain bones from the wild cats of Africa.

+There are accounts from antiquity of cats being consumed in the Roman province of Gallia Narbonensis (southern France).
+During the 18th century, domestic cats were used in the meat production in France, with published recipes surviving from 1740.
+Cats were eaten in Spain during the 17th century.

+Cat meat was widely used as famine food during wartime, especially during both World Wars.

 Africa

-Prehistoric human feces have contained bones from the wild cat of Africa.

 In some cultures of Cameroon, there is a special ceremony featuring cat-eating that is thought to bring good luck.

 Asia

 China

 According to Humane Society International, Agence France-Presse, and the BBC, cat meat is not widely eaten in China.
-But in Guangdong and Guangxi provinces of the Lingnan cultural region, some—especially older—people consider cat flesh a good warming food during winter months.
-The Associated Press reported in 2008 that people in southern China's Guangdong province (population just over 113 million) ate 10,000 cats per day.
+But in Guangdong and Guangxi provinces of the Lingnan cultural region, some—especially older—people consider cat meat a good warming food during winter months.

 In Guangdong, cat meat is a main ingredient in the traditional dish "dragon, tiger, phoenix" (snake, cat, chicken), which is said to fortify the body.